beezwax/fmrest-ruby/docs/ScriptExecution.md

 ### Retrieving script execution results

-Every time a request is ran on a model or record instance of a model, a thread-local `Model.last_request_metadata` attribute is set on that model, which is a hash containing the results of script executions, if any were performed, among other metadata.
+Every time a request is ran on a model or record instance of a model, a thread-local `.last_request_metadata` attribute is set on that model, which is a hash containing the results of script executions, if any were performed, among other metadata.